aws-samples/amazon-chime-sdk/apps/real-time-collaboration/README.md

 6. On the **Specify Details** page, enter the stack name: **DemoName-ChimeCollabDemo**
 7. Choose **Next**, and then **Next** on the **Configure stack options** page.
 8. On the **Review** page, check the **I acknowledge that AWS CloudFormation might create IAM resources** check box.
 Then click **Create**.
-9. Creating the stack generates 3 outputs: **ApiGatewayUrl, AppInstanceArn, AdminUserArn**.
+9. Creating the stack generates 5 outputs: **ApiGatewayUrl, AppInstanceArn, AdminUserArn, AssetsS3BucketName, CloudfrontEndpoint**.
 Note these values for the outputs to use to configure the app in the next step.

 ##### Building the packages